 Turkey is a tourist magnet, and with good reason.
 It has everything: sun, sea, great hotels, and rich culture.
 It's no wonder so many people want to spend their time off there.
 If you're planning on going for yourself, you should place Cappadocia on your list of places to visit, especially if you enjoy the more adventurous holiday activities.
+While many destinations can be seen best from the air, here in Cappadocia a hot air balloon tour is absolutely the best way to explore the landscape.

 If the wind-weathered caves and pottery demonstrations seem a bit tame for any adrenaline junkies out there, don't worry, there's more than enough on offer in Cappadocia to get your fix.
 Find yourself biking through the ancient caves and ruins of Golgoli, which run on through to the village of Cemil.
 If this intense ride isn't enough for you, you'll be greeted by a steep 1,500 meter hill that only the most serious bikers can tackle.
 Conquer it, however, and you will be rewarded with Hodur Plateau, where you can gaze out at the spectacular view of Cappadocia.